Accel: Is being big sufficient anymore?

 How does Europe stack up?

-Before becoming a member of Accel in 2011, Botteri worked for Silicon Valley fund Bessemer.
-Back then, when he led funding into French advertising and marketing platform Criteo, “convincing a US partnership to invest in a French organization became now not very clean”“.
+Before joining Accel in 2011, Botteri worked for the Silicon Valley fund Bessemer.
+Back then, when he led funding into French advertising and marketing platform Criteo, “convincing a U.S. partnership to invest in a French organization became not very clean”.

-“Overall, the level of ambition of entrepreneurs in Europe is honestly growing.”
+“Overall, the ambition of entrepreneurs in Europe is honestly growing.”

-Now, the perception (and realities) of French — and European — tech is quite different.
-“Overall, the level of ambition of marketers in Europe is genuinely rising,” says Botteri, who sits at the board of Parisian startups Doctolib, BlaBlaCar, Algolia, and PayFit, and is a board observer for Romanian automation unicorn UiPath.
+The perception (and realities) of French — and European — tech is quite different.
+“Overall, the level of ambition of marketers in Europe is genuinely rising,” says Botteri, who sits on the board of Parisian startups Doctolib, BlaBlaCar, Algolia, and PayFit, and is a board observer for Romanian automation unicorn UiPath.

-“Two things are honestly interesting in Europe proper now,” he says.
+“Two things are interesting in Europe proper now,” he says.
 “Firstly, innovation can come from everywhere.
-If you observe 10-15 years back, it becomes broadly speaking about the UK and Israel, and nowadays, real innovation can come from anywhere — UiPath was based in Bucharest — so that makes the process superb exciting.
-The next champion could come from Amsterdam, Sofia, Stockholm, wherever.
+If you observe 10-15 years back, it becomes broadly speaking about the U.K. and Israel, and nowadays, real innovation can come from anywhere — UiPath was based in Bucharest — making the process superbly exciting.
+The next champion could come from Amsterdam, Sofia, Stockholm, or wherever.
 We assume there are approximately 10 to fifteen hubs in which we ought to be a gift and lively.”

 One of these hubs is in Paris, where Botteri is based.
-“The French surroundings has grown quite speedy, sincerely caught up with London and today, it’s many of the clearly middle geographies we’re that specialize in,” he says.
+“The French surroundings have grown quite speedy, sincerely caught up with London, and today, it’s many of the middle geographies we specialize in,” he says.